|Guide||♦||90 Triplogs||3 Topics|

-Just into the hike the trail appears to fork.
-You want to take the right side trail that heads more south and away from the road.
+Just into the hike, the trail appears to fork.
+You want to take the right-side trail that heads more south and away from the road.
 Soon you pass under electrical wires.
-Ponderosa pines surround you and the trail zig zags through the forest.
-The trail at times is hard to find.
+Ponderosa pines surround you, and the trail zigzags through the forest.
+The trail, at times, is hard to find.
 This area has been trampled by heavy use and large groups.
 You will enjoy the thick classic forest along this section, though it might be a bit spooky at night.
-Manzanita brush which I love is thick in places.
+Manzanita, which I find to be unique, is dense in places.
 A rocky section of trail is encounter.
-The going is fairly easy and the grade is a gentle descent.
-Several camp fire rings are passed along the way.
-A clearing is reached and trails appear to scatter in every direction.
+The going is relatively easy, and the grade is a gentle descent.
+Several campfire rings are passed along the way.
+A clearing is reached, and trails appear to scatter in every direction.
 Keep heading South-Southwest.
-Across the clearing the trail picks up again in the trees.
-Last I had visited the area there was a sign marking this as the end of trail #298 with the same warning note.
-The sign was leaning against a tree so it's very likely it could move.
-You will start to go up a slight slope, the trail is rocky and narrow.
+Across the clearing, the trail picks up again in the trees.
+Last I had visited the area; there was a sign marking this as the end of trail #298 with the same warning note.
+The sign was leaning against a tree, so it's very likely it could move.
+You will start to go up a slight slope, and the trail is rocky and narrow.
 The edge of the canyon is reached quickly from the clearing area.

 Bring an open mind; I heard yelling and screaming approaching the canyon.
 Once you have reached the canyon, it's best to keep following the trail hugging the edge down to the creek.
 Adventurous individuals head right down.
 Perhaps an occasional few rappel the sheer walls.
 Upon reaching the creek, you will need to cross the water.
 Follow the other side a short distance (west with the water flow) for the easiest access into the canyon.
 From here, it's up to you.
 Most make it past about two cascades with good size pools.
 Be careful on the rocks as the creek bottom is slippery.
 Enjoy your adventure and be safe!